BBB - A+ Rating

 - Tommy Thigpen (b.
 1971), American college football assistant coach

 - Marcus Arnette Thigpen (b.
-1986), professional American gridiron football running back
+1986), American NFL football running back

 - Swierenga, Robert P. Compiler Dutch Emigrant to the United State, South Africa, South America and Southeast Asia 1835-1880 An Alphabetical Listing by Househould Heads and Independent Persons.
 Wilmington, DE: Scholary Resources, 1983.
 Print.